 “Not only were we looking at gender expression, but at also the racist expectations.
 The white person becomes this high-society dandy, like the ideal of what a man should be, but then her handmaid is forced to take the seed.
 She becomes this aggressive valet who’s violent.”

 Smith says that even in this gender-transgressive fantasy, you still have white characters in blackface playing these horribly fantastical versions of Black people.
-When talking about seeing the representation of trans women more than trans men on television, Brian says he thinks trans men aren’t as recognizable, and that there’s this idea that people don’t know any trans men, or that they don’t really exist because people don’t visibly see them.
+When talking about seeing the representation of trans women more than trans men on television, Smith says he thinks trans men aren’t as recognizable and that there’s this idea that people don’t know any trans men or that they don’t really exist because people don’t visibly see them.

 “[I] would love to see more queer superheroes, action heroes, and romantic leads who happen to be LGBTQIA, and more projects that populate the world of the show with diverse characters without preface.
 I’m hoping to see more TV shows and films that center characters who are LGBTQIA+ without centralizing their sexuality or gender identity.”

 In 9-1-1: Lone Star, Paul Strickland is first introduced halfway through the pilot episode when Owen and T.K.
 Strand are interviewing potential candidates for the 126.
 In a flashback scene in Chicago, Paul takes down a guy who turned out to be an arsonist, even though he didn’t even indicate he had a gun on him.
-Paul says he got lucky, but Owen tells him he has a stack of life saving commendations which tells him he has the gift of threat assessment.
-Owen asks him if he sees that having anything to do with him being trans.
+Paul says he got lucky, but Owen tells him he has a stack of life-saving commendations, which tells him he has the gift of threat assessment.
+Owen asks him if he sees that as having anything to do with him being trans.
 Paul says growing up the way he did, there were a lot of folks who wanted to hurt him.
 He guesses he learned to figure out who they were before they figured out who he was.
 At first, Paul declines Owen’s offer to transfer to the 126, saying he tried another job in Chicago and that was hard enough.
 He doesn’t imagine what things are going to be like down in Texas.
-Owen, however, tells Paul that there’s someone in Austin who is just like who he was, felt scared, hopeless.
-He’d like Paul to show him, her, or they.
-It’s okay to be who you are.
-That sells Paul and he officially joins the 126, creating a brand new family where he feels safe.
+However, Owen tells Paul that there’s someone in Austin who is just like who he was, feeling scared and hopeless.
+He’d like Paul to show him, her, or they it’s okay to be who you are.
+That sells Paul, and he officially joins the 126, creating a brand new family where he feels safe.

 Just as his friends are there for him, Paul is always there for them.
-In the third episode when the team is responding to a call at a grain silo, Marjan and T.K. get trapped in the corn and when they finally come out, Marjan’s hijab falls off and Paul and the 126 immediately surround her so she can put it back on.
+In the third episode, when the team is responding to a call at a grain silo, Marjan and T.K. get trapped in the corn, and when they finally come out, Marjan’s hijab falls off, and Paul and the 126 immediately surround her, so she can put it back on.
 When Marjan is asked to leave her mosque because a video of her hijab falling off goes viral, she doesn’t know what to do.
-The team is at a bar and Paul senses that something is up with her.
-Marjan admits she got slut-shamed at the mosque and they told her she needs to find another place to worship because she’s too proud.
-Paul asks her what she thinks and she says she’s proud but also weirdly ashamed at the same time.
-If Marjan likes the mosque, Paul tells her to not let them shame her for being proud.
+The team is at a bar, and Paul senses something is up with her.
+Marjan admits she got slut-shamed at the mosque, and they told her she needs to find another place to worship because she’s too proud.
+Paul asks her what she thinks, and she says she’s proud but also weirdly ashamed at the same time.
+If Marjan likes the mosque, Paul tells her not to let them shame her for being proud.
 He says she strut in there with her hijab held up high.
-In the eighth episode after T.K. is shot, the 126 show up to the hospital and just wait.
-Carlos goes into T.K.’s room alone and after a while, Paul is the first one to come in and puts a hand on Carlos’ shoulder, indicating that he’s there for him like Carlos was for him.
+In the eighth episode, after T.K. is shot, the 126 show up at the hospital and just wait.
+Carlos goes into T.K.’s room alone, and after a while, Paul is the first one to come in and puts a hand on Carlos’ shoulder, indicating that he’s there for him like Carlos was for him.

-Just like his character, Smith is there for friends, for family, for fans, and especially the Black and LGBTQ+ community.
-Whether it’s advocating for the equality of all Black and LGBTQ+ lives or inspiring people on network television letting them know they don’t have to be afraid to be who they are, Smith is a role model to all.
+Like his character, Smith is there for friends, family, fans, and especially the Black and LGBTQ+ community.
+Whether it’s advocating for the equality of all Black and LGBTQ+ lives or inspiring people on network television, letting them know they don’t have to be afraid to be who they are, Smith is a role model to all.
 He uses the experiences he had before, during, and after transitioning and what he learned from that to share through his work as an artist.
-Although not much is known about what type of storylines season two of 9-1-1: Lone Star will have, there’s no doubt that Brian Michael Smith, and Paul Strickland, will be inspiring more fans to be themselves.
+Although not much is known about what type of storylines season 2 of 9-1-1: Lone Star will have, there’s no doubt that Brian Michael Smith, and Paul Strickland, will be inspiring more fans to be themselves.

-Season one of 9-1-1: Lone Star is streaming now on Hulu and season two is expected to premiere sometime during midseason in 2021 on FOX.
+Season 1 of 9-1-1: Lone Star is streaming now on Hulu, and season 2 is expected to premiere sometime during midseason in 2021 on FOX.
 Catch Smith on Queen Sugar on Hulu and Disclosure on Netflix.